What we do…

 • Raising awareness among health professionals and the general public to promote early detection and diagnosis.

-CRBF patient support is in place for those who have been diagnosed with sarcoma, and their families, providing national support in a number of “non-menu” ways.
-We tailor our patient support programme to suit the individual, and all communication is strictly confidential.
+The JGSP&FSP is in place for those who have been diagnosed with sarcoma, and their families, providing national support in a number of “non-menu” ways.
+We tailor our patient support programme to suit the individual, rather than a one size fits all approach, and all communication is strictly confidential.

 An example of the assistance we have provided over the past five years includes but is not limited to:

-Our growing patient support programme headed by Keith Cox OAM, a recognised Australian expert in nursing support for young cancer patients, and joined by Mitchell Rice-Brading, Patient Care co-ordinator, will provide practical and personal guidance to support patients upon diagnosis and throughout treatment.
+Our growing patient support programme headed by Keith Cox OAM, a recognised Australian expert in nursing support for young cancer patients, and joined by Mitchell Rice-Brading, Patient Care Navigator, Karen Atkins, Pastoral Care Coordinator, Merran Cunningham registered psychologist, Nathan Salgo, medical student, Dr Lahvinya Kulaendra, registered psychiatrist, and Louise Hird registered clinical psychologist can provide practical and personal and professional guidance to support patients upon diagnosis and throughout treatment.

-It is with greatest pride we launch the Jack Gibson Sarcoma Patient & Family Support Programme, in memory of a young man who touched the lives of so many.
+It is with greatest pride that as of December 2022, our patient support programme proudly bears the name of Jack Gibson.
+The Jack Gibson Sarcoma Patient & Family Support Programme honours of the memory of a young man who touched the lives of so many.

 Jack Gibson tragically passed away on November 1, 2022, just over a week prior to his 26th birthday.
 He had valiantly fought osteosarcoma for five years, and a significant portion of that time was also devoted to improving patient care pathways and support mechanisms for those living with sarcoma, as the CRBF Patient Advocate.